-Data Description and Graphics: Descriptive Statistics for Cross Sections and Panels
+Statistics & Graphics: Descriptive Statistics for Cross Sections & Panels:

 • Means (arithmetic, geometric), standard deviations, minima, maxima